The Modern Lovers: Influence

-The Modern Lovers band was influential on the then-burgeoning punk rock and later new wave and indie musical styles, as viewed in the feature-length 2015 documentary Danny Says.
+The Modern Lovers had significant influence on the then-burgeoning punk rock and later new wave and indie musical styles, as viewed in the feature-length 2015 documentary Danny Says.

 John Cale, Iggy Pop and David Bowie have all covered "Pablo Picasso"; it was also covered by Los Angeles-area rock band Burning Sensations for the soundtrack of the 1984 Alex Cox film Repo Man; additionally the song was covered by the English post-punk band Television Personalities on their album Don't Cry Baby, It's Only a Movie.

 Seminal punk group the Sex Pistols covered "Roadrunner" on The Great Rock 'n' Roll Swindle.
 Joan Jett sang "Roadrunner" on her cover album, The Hit List.
 In 2009 Titus Andronicus covered "Roadrunner" on its EP The Innocents Abroad – Live in London 23/02/09; this recording was subsequently included on the fan compilation Feats of Strength.
-Additional covers of "Roadrunner" include those by Wire and Richman's labelmates The Greg Kihn Band.
+Additional covers of "Roadrunner" include those by Wire and Richman's labelmates the Greg Kihn Band.

 English rock band Echo & the Bunnymen covered "She Cracked" live on Crystal Days in 1985, although with some altered lyrics.
-Post-punk act Siouxsie and the Banshees released "She Cracked" as the extra b-side of "This Wheel's on Fire" 1987 double-pack 7-inch, collected on Downside Up.
+Siouxsie and the Banshees released "She Cracked" as the extra b-side of "This Wheel's on Fire" 1987 double-pack 7-inch, collected on Downside Up.
 Additionally, American grunge band Seaweed covered "She Cracked" on the John Peel Sub-Pop Sessions album, in 1994.

-More recently, Aloe Blacc performed the band's "New Kind of Neighborhood" in a series of television advertisements for Google.